pcorey/pcorey.github.io/_posts/2014-12-08-my-meteor-hello-world-countwithme.markdown

 ## Conclusion

 Check out [countwith.me](http://countwith.me).
+Also check out its [github repo](https://github.com/pcorey/countwith.me).
 Ultimately, I’m very happy with how the project turned out.
 I never thought that such an incredibly simple webapp would teach me so much about a framework.
 Every little thing I learned about the framework gave me glimpses into much deeper topics that I’m anxious to explore.
 It’s interesting how such a seemsly simple framework can be so deeply nuanced.